Directing theatre: beginners

 Are there any other costs?
 Is there anything I need to bring?

-Sets of plays will be provided but if you would like your own copies you must buy them.
+Some material will be provided and available on google classroom.
+If you would like your own copies you must buy them.
 The choice of plays will always be announced in advance.

 When I've finished, what course can I do next?